mryhryki/simple-encryption/README.md

 import { decrypt, encrypt } from "npm:@mryhryki/simple-encryption";

 const key = "522a432195523d9f8cb65ee85c42e06f6e4f1839e8e6cf11a19631600e17d726"; // This value is sample
+const plainData = new TextEncoder().encode(
+  "cf0f2168-ddfc-4c98-be81-1d34e660dd1a",
-const plainData = new TextEncoder().encode("cf0f2168-ddfc-4c98-be81-1d34e660dd1a"); // Use TextEncoder if you want to encrypt string
+); // Use TextEncoder if you want to encrypt string

 // Encrypt
 const encryptResult = await encrypt({ key, plainData });